 To optimize it, make sure you have checked the following points.

-Form length: It’s not necessary to embed a long-form on the landing page because just a single detail, mostly an email or phone number is sufficient nowadays to connect with the particular person.
-Excessive fields stop people from taking actions.
-Certain cases, where you know the lead is warm & in the most aware state, you can use a long-form, just like HubSpot does.
+Form length: It’s not necessary to embed a long form on the landing page because just a single detail, mostly an email or phone number is sufficient nowadays to connect with the particular person.
+Excessive fields stop people from taking action.
+In certain cases, where you know the lead is warm & in the most aware state, you can use a long-form, just like HubSpot does.

 Form fields: As I said above, a couple of form fields are sufficient because the rest information can be collected on the Checkout page.

-Form size: Form size is also important because the extreme tiny lead-form where visitor can’t see his email address at once is a bad sign because there are chances of mistakes like entering a wrong email address.
+Form size: Form size is also important because the extremely tiny lead-form where the visitors can’t see their email address at once is a bad sign because there are chances of mistakes like entering a wrong email address.
 So make sure your form is enough large & everything is clearly visible.